The Best Chewy Chocolate Chip Cookies

 Tips for the Best Chewy Chocolate Chip Cookies

-The soft and chewy chocolate chip cookies are slightly larger than you may be used to baking.
+The big, chewy chocolate chip cookies are slightly larger than you may be used to baking.
 There are about 4 tablespoons of dough (1/4 cup) per cookie, and the batch makes just 14 large-ish cookies.The cookies are still so much smaller than cookies I see for sale at bakeries and coffee shops, and eight comfortably fit on a baking tray.

 I’d rather bake fewer bigger cookies because frankly, it’s less work.
 But also because the size and the related surface area does matter in terms of the final taste and texture.